DestinyVolt/D-D/Blair.md

 ### Free Actions
 ***Manta Glide:*** Controlling the air around you, when you fall and are not incapacitated, you can subtract up to 100 feet from your fall when calculating your fall damage and can move horizontally 2 feet for every 1 foot you fall. \
 ***Elemental Attunement (1FP):*** You gain a Fly speed equal to your Speed, and Your unarmed strikes have +10ft reach and can deal Fire, Cold, Acid, Lightning or Thunder damage for 10 minutes. \
-***Self-Restoration:*** Through sheer force of will, you can remove one of the following conditions from yourself at the end of each of your turns: Charmed, Frightened, or Poisoned.
+***Self-Restoration:*** Through sheer force of will, you can remove one of the following conditions from yourself at the end of each of your turns: Charmed, Frightened, or Poisoned. \
+***Guarded Mind (1/SR):***  If you fail an Intelligence, a Wisdom, or a Charisma saving throw, you can cause yourself to succeed instead

 ### Monk 11
 Martial Arts Die: 1d8, Focus Points: 10, Save DC: 15 \